millipedes/ns/README.md

 it here for a better description of language features such as the data frame.

-The entire code base is memory leakless and error free for the grammar defined below (not at this exact moment, between today and tomorrow I should find the rest).
+The entire code base is memory leakless and error free for the grammar defined below.
 Many more features are coming quickly as the basic infrastructure of the language is now written.

 The programming language has a working symbol table (i.e. complete stack frame